 An Auction Proceeds Program Assessment Panel (APPAP) that would be chartered by the ICANN Board to allow for an assessment of the entire Auction Proceeds program.

 The CCWG reviewed input received from the ICANN Board on its proposal to establish these two panels, noted the importance of avoiding duplicative and excessively complex structures to conduct these reviews, and considered the key differences between reviews in this context compared to ICANN Reviews.
-The CCWG recommends that as part of the implementation, it should be determined whether these reviews are to be carried out by one panel or two different panels recognizing the importance of the opportunity for the community to participatipate, factoring in required expertise skills and commitments required.
+The CCWG recommends that as part of the implementation, it should be determined whether these reviews are to be carried out by one panel or two different panels recognizing the importance of the opportunity for the community to participate, factoring in required expertise skills and commitments required.

 CCWG Recommendation #NEW: The CCWG recommends that two types of review are implemented.
 First, an internal review step will be part of the standard operation of the program.
 This review may take place at the end of each granting cycle or at another logical interval, such as on an annual basis.
 The purpose of this review is to ensure that the program is operating as expected in terms of processes, procedures, and usage of funds.
 The review may identify areas for improvement and allow for minor adjustments in program management and operations.